-Last month, Xiaozhen’s Story, a Christian musical attracted much attention in the Christian Film Festival in Virginia, USA, picking up 9 awards, including best director, best original screenplay, and best musical score.
-It is the seventh time this musical won prizes in film festivals abroad.
+Last month, Xiaozhen’s Story, a Christian musical attracted much attention at the Christian Film Festival in Virginia, USA, picking up 9 awards, including best director, best original screenplay, and best musical score.
+It is the seventh time this musical won prizes at film festivals abroad.

 Xiaozhen’s Story is a musical produced in November, 2015.
-There are 6 scenes in the play: Rock-Paper-Scissors, Fight of Gold, Degeneration, Lost, Masquerade, and Return.
+There are 6 scenes in the play: Rock, Paper, Scissors, Fight Over Gold, Abandoning the Good and Following the Wicked, Degeneration, Life in the Ballroom, and Returning.
 In the play, Xiaozhen and her friends stray from God for money and fame.
 Xiaozhen gets lost and suffers great torment, only to find that she still feels empty even when she gets all she wants.
 At that moment, she comes to her senses and returns before God where she gets peace and happiness in her spirit.

 From a fortuitous opportunity, I watched this musical a year ago, which deeply impressed me with the tortuous life journey of the heroine, the compelling story, as well as the important message it conveys.
 When I watched this musical again, I found more profound implications.
 I’m sure that the social phenomenon and ugly human nature it reveals as well as the life lessons it teaches will resonate among all those who have watched it.